IKEA

 Research Questions

-How do users distinguish between kitchen features?
+How do users distinguish kitchen features?

 Do users feel overwhelmed by the number of options?

-How does the abundance of options impact the UX?
+How does too many options affect UX?

-Does the number of choice affect users commitment?
+Does choice overload affect commitment?

 Interview Logistics